Parameter#

 Note

-When assigning values to scalar parameters, one needs to provide the ellipsis literal [...].
+Assignment statements to scalar parameters need the ellipsis literal [...].

 Parameters#